Maid Lena: Det forgyldte Taarn

-Folklorist Evald Tang Kristensen collected a Danish variant titled Det forgyldte Taarn ved Verdens Ende ("The Golden Tower at the End of the World").
+Folklorist Evald Tang Kristensen collected a Danish variant titled Det forgyldte Taarn ved Verdens Ende (lit.
+'The Golden Tower at the End of the World').
 In this tale, a farmer has a wheat field that is trampled every year, on midsummer's night.
-He orders his three sons, Per, Povl and Hans to keep watch on the fields.
+He orders his three sons, Per, Povl, and Hans to keep watch on the fields.
 Hans is considered a fool, because he sleeps by the oven.
 At any rate, Per and Povl are the one to watch first, but abandon their vigil as soon as they hear a loud whistling.
 When it is his turn, Hans sees three flying maidens coming to the field, taking off their wings and dancing on the field.
-Hans steals their wings; they begs for them back, but Hans proposes one of them becomes his bride.
-One of the maidens agree to be his wife, as long as he prepares everything for their wedding in two months' time, but not to invite the king's son.
+Hans steals their wings; they beg for them back, but Hans proposes one of them becomes his bride.
+One of the maidens agrees to be his wife, as long as he prepares everything for their wedding in two months' time, however he may not to invite the king's son.
 They depart; Hans finds a hidden cache of money under a rock.

 Everything is prepared for the wedding and the maiden comes in a carriage.
 When she sees the king's son, she decides to postpone her wedding, and tells Hans to seek her in "The Golden Tower at the End of the World".
 Before she departs, the princess gives Hans three tablecloths: one can produce food, the other can build a castle for him to stay the night in a richly furnished bedroom, and the third can create a land bridge with trees and animals for him to cross the sea.
 The rides back to the Golden Tower, and Hans goes to seek her.

 He stops by an old woman's cottage and gives her a better meal with the princess's tablecloth.
 In return, she gives him her dead husband's pair of mile-walking shoes and a sword that dissolves anything it touches, and directs him to a troll that may help him.
 With the shoes, he reaches a Glass Mountain and uses the sword to create an entrance.
 A troll greets him and, since he rules over the crawling creatures of the earth, he summons them, but none seem to know of the Golden Tower.
 The troll directs Hans to his troll brother, who rules over the animals that walk the earth, whose subjects also don't know, and to another troll brother that rules over the birds.
 A bird arrives late and knows the way to the Golden Tower.
 The bird carries him there.
 Hans drops her ring on a drink, the princess recognizes it and takes him with her sisters.
 Despite the joyous reunion, the princess fears for his life, since a dragon will come to the castle.
 Hans decides to face the dragon when he comes at midnight and kills it.
 The princess and Hans marry at last, then visit the old woman and present her with the magical tablecloths, and finally go to Hans's father's farmstead.